 Frequent handwashing with soap and warm water after using the bathroom and before handling food can also help prevent the spread of hepatitis A. Freezing does not kill the virus.

-As of April 25, 2018, there have been 821 cases of hepatitis A diagnosed and 25 deaths in Michigan since Aug.
-2016.
 Learn more about the Michigan outbreak at www.mi.gov/hepatitisaoutbreak.
 No common sources of food, beverages, or drugs have been identified as a potential source of infection.